MicrosoftDocs/security/security-docs/zero-trust/adopt/secure-remote-hybrid-work.md

 Securing remote and hybrid work with Zero Trust includes deploying security protections that are basic and at the same time provide sophisticated protection.
 Technically, this objective involves policy enforcement and monitoring for all access to your organization’s resources with a full end-to-end lifecycle approach.

-This article walks through this business scenario using the same lifecycle phases as the [Cloud Adoption Framework for Azure](/azure/cloud-adoption-framework/overview)—Define strategy, Plan, Ready, Adopt, and Govern and manage—but adapted for Zero Trust.
+This article walks through this business scenario using the same lifecycle phases as the [Cloud Adoption Framework for Azure](/azure/cloud-adoption-framework/overview) (Define strategy, Plan, Ready, Adopt, and Govern and manage), but adapted for Zero Trust.

 :::image type="content" source="../media/adoption-guide/objective-adoption-process.png" alt-text="Diagram of the adoption process for an objective or a set of objectives." lightbox="../media/adoption-guide/objective-adoption-process.png":::